kissflow/lcnc-sdk-js/docs/src/content/docs/app/setVariable.md

     order: 3
 ---

-To update a new value for an application variable.
+This method lets you update the value of a global variable used in the app.

 ### Parameters